 There are lots of different activities you can do at Flamingo Beach, but without a doubt, one of my favorite experiences there was catching the sunset in a catamaran one afternoon.
-For $100 USD per person, the catamaran tour includes an open bar, snacks, a freshwater shower, a restroom, and snorkel equipment.
+For $95 USD per person, the 4-hour catamaran tour includes an open bar, snacks, the use of kayaks, and snorkel equipment.

 If you want to exercise, you can rent a paddleboard ($20 USD per hour), row throughout the beach, and enjoy some amazing views over the turquoise water.

 You can’t visit Flamingo Beach without stopping by Coco Loco restaurant for a drink.
 If you feel like trying something new, their very own Coco Loco cocktail is, without a doubt, the best coconut cocktail I’ve ever had.
 They are open from 11 am to 9 pm, and the food is pretty good too.
 There aren’t many other options available right there on the beach, so it’s best if you bring along some snacks just in case the restaurant gets too crowded.

 - Location: Drake Bay on the Osa Peninsula

 - Swimming?: Yes.